thiago-a-souza/hive/README.md

 - **Structs:** similar to structs from C/C++ and can be accessed using a dot notation.
 Example: *STRUCT<city:STRING, state:STRING>*

 Unlike traditional databases, which have total control of the data being loaded and enforce that the table definitions are followed at the write time (a.k.a. schema-on-write), Hive does not control the data stored.
 Users can store files in HDFS and then create the table that references it, regardless of the data format.
-This behavior, called schema-on-read, can cause null values when they are not in conformance with table defitions, for example, when a column is defined as numeric but a string is found.
+This behavior, called schema-on-read, can cause null values when they are not in conformance with table definitions, for example, when a column is defined as numeric but a string is found.

 ## Data Definition Language (DDL)
 Similarly to RDBMS DDLs, Hive allows creating,  altering or dropping the structure of objects (e.g. databases, tables, columns, views, etc).